 The global financial crisis underscored the importance of transparency, accountability, and a focus on long-term investment horizons over "short-termism".
-The crisis also demonstrates that due to economic integration, a crisis in one part of the world can quickly spread to other regions.
+The crisis also demonstrated that due to economic integration, a crisis in one part of the world can quickly spread to other regions.
 In the same way, many social and environmental challenges do not respect national borders, placing a premium on an expanded view of risk management to include extra-financial issues.

 As rising numbers of companies from around the world are embracing corporate sustainability as a management imperative, the mainstream capital markets – including major institutional investors – have begun ground-breaking efforts to retool their investment strategies and models to adjust to new global realities.